 - (Code) Interoperability and common data structures

-- there needs to be a good mapping of metadata between data formats because metadata plays a crucial role in giving meaning to the data
+- There needs to be a good mapping of metadata between data formats, especially between GRIB and NetCDF.
+This is because interoperability between packages relies on the handling of data, and metadata plays a crucial role in giving meaning to the data.
+It was noted that various attempts have been made to solve these problems.

-- it is essential to make as much use as possible of core Python packages, such as NumPy, Pandas, xarray and Dask, since this will automatically reduce incompatibilities between packages
+- It is essential to make as much use as possible of core Python packages, such as NumPy, Pandas, xarray and Dask.
+This will automatically reduce incompatibilities between packages.

 - ECMWF needs to support efforts to engage with the Python community and explain its community’s needs, for example by participating in a Python-for-Earth-system-sciences session at the annual European Conference on Python in Science.

-All participants were encouraged to contribute to the core packages to improve them instead of implementing new solutions.
+Everyone was encouraged to contribute to the core packages to improve them instead of implementing new solutions.
 Participants stressed that it is also important to pick the right tool for the job, ideally one with good community support.
+The various attempts to implement units for Python packages are an example.
+By supporting one implementation (with NumPy/xarray), interoperability will be easier.
+Similarly, interoperability can be achieved if all packages use Dask as their main choice for distributed computation.
+Here the community could work together to achieve an automatic chunking of data when data are read from NetCDF or GRIB.